Skip to Content

 =BPOLY(c, x, x_eval, [extrapolate])

-• x (2D list, required): Breakpoints.
-2D column vector of shape (number of intervals + 1, 1), must be sorted in increasing or decreasing order.
+• x (2D list, required): Breakpoints as a single-column table of shape (number of intervals + 1, 1).
+Values must be finite and strictly monotonic (all increasing or all decreasing).

-• x_eval (2D list, required): Points at which to evaluate the polynomial.
-2D column vector of shape (n, 1).
+• x_eval (2D list, required): Points at which to evaluate the polynomial, given as a single-column table with finite numeric values.

-• extrapolate (bool or str, optional, default=True): Whether to extrapolate outside the breakpoints.
-If ‘periodic’, uses periodic extrapolation.
+• extrapolate (bool or string (enum), optional, default=True): Whether to extrapolate outside the breakpoint range.
+Valid options: TRUE, FALSE, or the string periodic for periodic extrapolation.

-The function returns a 2D list of evaluated values (float), or an error message (string) if the input is invalid.
+The function returns a 2D list of evaluated values (float) with one column, or an error message (string) if the input is invalid.

 Examples